MIDILLI-Tech/godot-midi-web-plugin/README.md

 ## Notes

 - Checking whether the project is running on "Web" must be done manually.
+This can simply be done via `if OS.get_name() == "Web":`

 ## Browser Compatibility